-Tickets for the concert are $10, available from Chorale members, at W.J.
-Hinman Jewelers, 115 Main St., Oneida, and by calling 315-655-3007.
+Tickets for the cabaret concerts are $10, and due to limited seating must be purchased in advance.
+Tickets are available from Chorale members, at W.J.
+Hinman Jewelers, 115 Main Street, Oneida, and by calling 315-655-3007.
 For more information, call 315-761-9701 and visit www.oneidachorale.org.

 SCHOLARSHIP APPLICATIONS 2019